rehierl/node-tree-outliner/1-0-mathematics/1-4-1-sequent.md

 * randomly pick two elements `x,y in s=[e1,...,eN]`
 * i.e. the number of unique/distinct elements in `s` is N
+* note - the focus is on elements, not values

 clarification